gchq/Palisade-services/services-manager/README.md

 ### Starting Services
 Using the built-in profiles, the services-manager can be used to perform a number of common tasks, starting the services in different environments for different use-cases:
  * Services using Eureka
-   * First start the discovery-service in a static-like way - `java -jar -Dspring.profiles.active=discovery executable.jar --manager.mode=run`
+   * First start the discovery-service in a static-like way - `java -jar -Dspring.profiles.active=discovery services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
    * Once the manager is finished running, check the eureka dashboard at `localhost:8083`
-   * Next start all other palisade services using the discovery-service for service discovery - `java -jar -Dspring.profiles.active=eureka executable.jar --manager.mode=run`
+   * Next start all other palisade services using the discovery-service for service discovery - `java -jar -Dspring.profiles.active=eureka services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
    * These two commands will only exit once all services are ready, so the two `java -jar ...` commands can be chained together as `java -jar .. && java -jar ...`
  * Services using static ports
-   * Just a single command - `java -jar -Dspring.profiles.active=static executable.jar --manager.mode=run`
+   * Just a single command - `java -jar -Dspring.profiles.active=static services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
    * No eureka dashboard here, but take a look at the /actuator endpoints for some metadata
    * By default, palisade-service will be at `localhost:8084` and data-service will be at `localhost:8082`
  * Pre-populated Palisade example (see [palisade-examples](https://github.com/gchq/Palisade-examples))
    * For even more automation, the start-services (above) -> configure-services (example) -> run-example (example) steps can be performed in one go
-     * First start the discovery-service as above - `java -jar -Dspring.profiles.active=discovery executable.jar --manager.mode=run`
+     * First start the discovery-service as above - `java -jar -Dspring.profiles.active=discovery services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
-     * Start up services with pre-populated example data and run the rest example, run using the example profile - `java -jar -Dspring.profiles.active=example executable.jar --manager.mode=run`
+     * Start up services with pre-populated example data and run the rest example, run using the example profile - `java -jar -Dspring.profiles.active=example services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`

 **The choice here between `eureka` or `static` profiles will be referred to unilaterally as the `environment` profile - make sure to substitute as appropriate**